Sandnessjøen Municipality

-Sandnessjøen or Stamnes is a former municipality in Nordland county, Norway.
+Sandnessjøen (historically named Stamnes) is a former municipality in Nordland county, Norway.
 The 45 km2 municipality existed from 1899 until its dissolution in 1965.
-The municipality encompassed the northern part of the island of Alsten in what is now Alstahaug Municipality.
+The municipality encompassed the northern part of the island of Alsta in what is now Alstahaug Municipality.
 Originally, it (briefly) also included all of what is now Leirfjord Municipality as well.
 The administrative centre of the municipality was the town of Sandnessjøen.

-History
+Prior to its dissolution in 1965, the 45 km2 municipality was the 473rd largest by area out of the 525 municipalities in Norway.
+Sandnessjøen Municipality was the 254th most populous municipality in Norway with a population of about 3,753.
+The municipality's population density was 83.6 PD/km2 and its population had increased by 44.9% over the previous 10-year period.

+General information

-The municipality of Stamnes was established on 1 July 1899 when it was split off from Alstahaug Municipality.
+The municipality of Stamnes was established on 1 July 1899 when the old Alstahaug Municipality was divided into two.
 Originally, it consisted of the northern part of the island of Alsta and the mainland area around the Leirfjorden.
-Initially, Stamnes had 2,673 residents.
-On 1 July 1915, the mainland district of Stamnes (population: 2,003) was separated to form the new Leirfjord Municipality.
-This left Stamnes with 1,059 residents.
+Initially, Stamnes Municipality had 2,673 residents.
+On 1 July 1915, the mainland district of Stamnes Municipality (population: 2,003) was separated to form the new Leirfjord Municipality.
+This left Stamnes Municipality with 1,059 residents.

-In 1948, the municipality of Stamnes was renamed Sandnessjøen after the main town in the small municipality.
+In 1948, Stamnes Municipality was renamed Sandnessjøen Municipality, after Sandnessjøen, the main town in the small municipality.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, the municipality of Sandnessjøen (population: 3,856) was merged with most of Alstahaug Municipality (population: 970) and most of Tjøtta Municipality (population: 1,477) to form a new, larger Alstahaug Municipality.
+On 1 January 1965, Sandnessjøen Municipality (population: 3,856) was merged with most of Alstahaug Municipality (population: 970) and most of Tjøtta Municipality (population: 1,477) to form a new, larger Alstahaug Municipality.

 Name

 The municipality is named after the old Stamnes farm (Stafnnes) since the first Stamnes Church was built there.
-The first element is stafn which is the word for the "mast of a ship".
+The first element is stafn which is the word for the "mast/stem of a ship".
 The last element is nes which means "headland".
 Thus it is referring to the large mast-like peninsula on which the village of Stamnes was located.